Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Examples

 Metastability can be achieved by, for example, allowing detuning between the on-site magnetic field and considering perturbations from the average value of $B_j$ $\bar{B}:=1/N\sum_j B_j$, i.e. $s_j=B_j-\bar{B}$.
 As per Cor.
 4 the synchronization will be stable to second order, i.e. $\sim \max(s_j^2)$.

-This model provides a possible framework from which to construct more elaborate examples of systems that exhibit quantum synchronization.
-To understand this we make the following observations: \begin{enumerate}[(i)] \item In the absence of a magnetic field and potential, $B_j = \epsilon_j = 0$, the Hubbard model has a symmetry group $G = SU(2) \times SU(2) / \Z^2$, coming from the independent spin and $\eta$ symmetries \cite{essler_1DHubbard}. \item Further, the representation of these symmetries are permutation invariant, that is

-\item Introduction of the magnetic field, $B S^z$, which corresponds to the unique element of the Cartan subalgebra of the spin-$SU(2)$ symmetry, breaks the spin symmetry.
-Consequently, the remaining elements, $S^+$, $S^-$ of the spin-$\mathfrak{su}(2)$ algebra become dynamical symmetries \item Choosing a unital set of Lindblad operators, $L_\mu$, from the complementary $\eta$ symmetry grantees that $[L_\mu, S^{\pm}] = 0$ so that the spin operators are strong dynamical symmetries as required for Thm.
-2. Also, since the choice of Lindblad operators do not all commute with the $\eta^\alpha$ operators, there can be no further strong dynamical symmetries.
-Finally, since these strong dynamical symmetries have complete permutation invariance the synchronization is robust, as per Cor.
-3. \end{enumerate} This general framework can in principle be applied to a wide class of models including fermionic tensor models relevant for high energy physics and gauge/gravity dualities \cite{Popov2}, and $U(2N)$ fermionic oscillators \cite{scarsdynsym6}.
-We will now discuss the case of multi-band and $SU(N)$ Hubbard models which have previously been explored in cold atoms \cite{sun1,sun2,sun3,sun4}.
+This model hints at a general framework to construct more elaborate examples of systems that exhibit quantum synchronization based on their symmetries.
+We give details on this general framework in Appx. \ref{sec:generalmodelframework}, which can in principle be applied to a broad class of models, including fermionic tensor models relevant for high energy physics and gauge/gravity dualities, \cite{Popov2}, and $U(2N)$ fermionic oscillators \cite{scarsdynsym6}.
+We will now discuss the case of multi-band, and $SU(N)$ Hubbard models, which have previously been explored in cold atoms \cite{sun1,sun2,sun3,sun4}.